-In the morning, the kids will find a small fabric bag inside their shoes (or text to, for the tiny-footed people) with a few chocolate coins wrapped in gold foil and a small toy—a Matchbox car or the like.
-Then we talk about how this reminds us of the generosity of St. Nick, and how he reminds us to consider the needs of others and to give without the need for recognition.
+In the morning, the kids will find a small fabric bag inside their shoes (with a few chocolate coins wrapped in gold foil.
+Then we’ll talk about the generosity of St. Nick, and how he reminds us to focus on the needs of others and to give without a need for recognition.Photo source

-The True Saint Nicholas, by William J. Bennett, is a fantastic book.
+• The True Saint Nicholas, by William J. Bennett, is a fantastic book.
 Chapters one through three are a great read-aloud for snuggling on the couch as a family and learning about the historical St. Nick in story format.

 • We also love Saint Nicholas and the Nine Gold Coins.Photo source

 - A St. Nicholas Story: The Fiercest Little Animal in the Forest

 - The Baker’s Dozen: A Saint Nicholas Tale

 And finally, if you read Story of the World with your kids, there’s a bit about St. Nicholas in volume 2, chapter 4, pages 55-57.

 If it’s almost St. Nick’s Day, and you feel unprepared yet you’d still like to add it to your repertoire, simply do it another day during Advent!
 Yes, the global Church recognizes Nick on December 6, but there’s no harm in doing it another day (It’s December 19 on the Julian calendar).

 Simply write down the holiday on December 6 on next year’s calendar, so you can enjoy and be in tandem with the worldwide Church for future Advent seasons.